-Kyrie Irving Trade Rumors: Could Minnesota Lure Cavs Point Guard In By Trading Andrew Wiggins?
+Kyrie Irving Trade Rumors: Could Minnesota Lure Cavs Point Guard By Trading Andrew Wiggins?

 — Adrian Wojnarowski (@wojespn) July 28, 2017

 Then again, there’s another reason why Irving joining the Timberwolves makes sense — the potential to help improve poor attendance figures in Minnesota, as Kyrie has become very well-known as LeBron James’ superstar teammate at point guard.
-And as ESPN‘s Brian Windhorst explained, Andrew Wiggins could indeed be a good choice as trade bait, though it’ll all come down to whatever Timberwolves owner Glen Taylor decides.
+And as ESPN‘s Brian Windhorst explained, Andrew Wiggins could indeed be a good choice as trade bait, although it’ll all come down to whatever Timberwolves owner Glen Taylor decides.

 “The only thing that the Wolves could really do would be Wiggins.
 In my mind, Jimmy Butler is a better player than Kyrie Irving. … Having said that, Kyrie is a tremendous business addition.
 He is one of the five most popular players in the NBA – he’s not one of the five best, but he’s one of the five most popular.
 And the Wolves were second-to-last in attendance last year, I believe, and you’d have a guy instantaneously who is a business driver.”